jf-utex/Flashcards/README.md

 # Flashcards

-##  Using Constructor to allow in line Deletion
+##  Using constructors to hide and reveal answers on "flashcards"

 Using:
 * JavaScript